 - Start with your two or three top-selling products.
 Are there any complementary products associated with your top-selling products?

 - Try increasing their effectiveness with discount ladders.
 In this scenario, all you did was highlight a complementary product.
 You could also try offering a discount on that complementary product.
-You could also try offering a discount ladder: 5%, then 10% if they don’t bite, then 15% if they don’t bite, etc.
+Or try offering a discount ladder: 5%, then 10% if they don’t bite, then 15%, etc.

 Win-back email campaigns come in different shapes and sizes, but they’re all designed to lure lapsed customers back to positive purchasing behavior.

 Let’s say you’ve done a bit of digging and you know that customers tend to come back and make their second purchase after 45 days.
 If 45 days come and go without a second purchase, you know it’s unlikely that customer will ever make a second purchase.